praffs18/About/README.md

 - 👋 Hi, I’m Prafull Korde
 - 👀 I’m interested in Machine learning and AI
-- 🌱 I’m currently learning basic python, R such coding languages and visualisation tools like Power BI and Tableau, knows SQL.
+- 🌱 I’m currently learning Python, R such coding languages and visualisation tools like Power BI and Tableau, knows SQL.
 - 💞️ I’m looking to collaborate on all kinds of projects
 - 📫 You can ping me on [linkedin](https://www.linkedin.com/in/prafull-korde-400560126/)